Eudonet SaaS General Terms and Conditions of Use

 4. ENTRY INTO FORCE – TERM – RENEWAL

 The Agreement will be in effect for a period of one (1) year from the date of the first invoice provided to the Client, unless otherwise provided herein.
 The Agreement will automatically be renewed for successive twelve (12) month periods on each anniversary date, unless one of the Parties terminates it by sending a registered letter with proof of delivery no less than three (3) months before expiry of the term in progress (hereinafter, the “Term”).
+The Client expressly renounce to the application of articles 2125 and seq of the civil code of Quebec.

 5.1 Early termination by the Client